Bullet vs. Dome Cameras

-Let’s dig a little deeper.
+Let’s dig deeper.

 Before we dive in, let’s take a minute to review the case for cameras in general.

-The smart home technology sector is expected to be worth about $31 billion USD by 2023.
+The smart home technology sector is expected to be worth about $31 billion by 2023.
 Security cameras and their corresponding mobile apps will be a large chunk of that.